richiebono/orders/README.md

 ```

-Use th endpoint authenticate to get the token, it will create the database and tables automatically.
+Use the endpoint "authenticate" to get the token
+Important: it will create the database and tables automatically.

 ```
 /api/Users/authenticate

 ```

-Use the follow credentials to authenticate on the first time on backend API.
+Use the following credentials to authenticate for the first time on the backend API.

 email: richiebono@gmail.com
 password: admin@123

-Access the frontend url:
+Access the frontend URL:

 ```